kdtyler/CS-Job-Market-Analyzer/README.md

    In the input folder, create a .txt file for the job postings that you want to pull from indeed.com.
 Then, type in the following formation:

-      First line: a valid URL for job postings.
+      line 1: a valid URL for job postings.
 The instruction for constructing a valid URL can be found in URL_rules.docx.

-      Second line: the number of pages of search results.
+      line 2: the first page of search results that you want to pull data

+      line 3: the last page of search results that you want to pull data

-      Third line: the name of output file.
+      line 4: the name of output file.

 6. Configure WebScrapperRunner.java